 When my baby was 3.5 months old, I took her on a 5.5 hour plane ride ALONE.

-Here are a few tips when preparing for your baby’s first flight.
+- Important tips when preparing for your baby’s first flight

 This is useful if you have tight layover times and you’re worried about missing your next flight.
 This stroller includes a shoulder strap and travel bag for carrying and storing.